" Back in 1917, it was a novel idea for customers could walk through a

 has a score or so of published books to his credit.

-Local names such as Wilkinson, Corah, Walker, Adderley, Curry, Joseph
+Local names such as Wilkinson, Corah, Walkers, Adderley, Curry, Joseph

 Johnson, Thomas Cook and George Davies are all here, with their early

 efforts to establish businesses based on a variety of products from

 socks to potato crisps, bicycles to holidays, while from elsewhere there